Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 3 Months Behind on Your Mortgage in Iowa: What Happens Next

 If you are three months behind on your Iowa mortgage — 90 days delinquent — you are approaching the single most important threshold in the federal foreclosure timeline.
-The 120-day mark is when your servicer first becomes legally permitted to file a foreclosure petition in Iowa's district court.
+The 120-day mark is when your servicer first becomes legally permitted to file a foreclosure petition under Iowa Code § 654.1 in the district court.
+Iowa Code § 654.4B requires the creditor to serve a mediation assistance notice before filing that petition — giving you formal notice of loss mitigation resources at precisely the stage when they are most accessible.
 At 90 days, you are still inside the pre-petition window.
 All loss mitigation programs remain fully accessible with no court deadline running.
-This is the best position you will be in from this point forward, and the right action now is to submit a complete loss mitigation application immediately.
+A complete application submitted now prevents the § 654.2 petition from being filed while it is under review, avoiding Iowa's entire judicial process — the 20-day response window, judgment, sheriff's sale, the § 654.5 redemption period, and potential § 654.26 deficiency analysis.

 What the 90-Day Mark Means Legally

 Federal servicing regulations (12 CFR 1024.41) require servicers to wait until a loan is more than 120 days delinquent before making the "first notice or filing" in the foreclosure process.
-In Iowa, that first notice or filing is the foreclosure petition submitted to the district court.
+In Iowa, that first notice or filing is the foreclosure petition submitted to the district court under Iowa Code § 654.2.
 At 90 days delinquent, your servicer cannot yet file that petition.

 What is already happening at 90 days: your servicer has been sending required notices of delinquency, has likely assessed late fees and may be reporting the delinquency to credit bureaus each month, and is internally preparing for loss mitigation outreach.
 Federal regulations also require servicers to make "live contact" attempts starting at 36 days delinquent and to provide a written notice with information about loss mitigation options no later than 45 days delinquent.